goodekat/LIME-research-journals/README.md

 **LIME**

+  - Can we talk about the LIME assumptions?
   - What names should I give to the diagnostic plots?
   - Could you help me with the interpretation of the default LIME explanations?